tigera-solutions/prevent-detect-and-mitigate-container-based-threats/doc/prevention.md

 kubectl apply -f apps
 ```

+Our Runtime Security admission controller should prevent running applications with CVSS scores above 7.
+These are `critical` vulnerabilities.

+In order to demonstrate the rest of the capabilities we will have to create an exception and redploy.
 Add a vulnerability exception for each CVE and then redeploy.

 ```
 kubectl apply -f apps